FIWARE/tutorials.PEP-Proxy/README.md

 # Architecture

-This application adds OAuth2-driven security into the existing Stock Management and Sensors-based application created in [previous tutorials](https://github.com/Fiware/tutorials.IoT-Agent/) by using the data created in the first [security tutorial](https://github.com/Fiware/tutorials.Identity-Management/) and reading it programmatically.
-It will make use of three FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/),the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/) and integrates the use of the [Keyrock](http://fiware-idm.readthedocs.io/) Generic enabler.
+This application protects access to the existing Stock Management and Sensors-based application by adding PEP Proxy instances around the services created in previous tutorials and uses data pre-populated into the **MySQL** database used by **Keyrock**.
+It will make use of four FIWARE components - the [Orion Context Broker](https://fiware-orion.readthedocs.io/en/latest/),the [IoT Agent for UltraLight 2.0](http://fiware-iotagent-ul.readthedocs.io/en/latest/), the [Keyrock](http://fiware-idm.readthedocs.io/) Generic enabler and adds one or two instances [Wilma](https://fiware-pep-proxy.rtfd.io/) PEP Proxy dependent upon which interfaces are to be secured.
 Usage of the Orion Context Broker is sufficient for an application to qualify as *“Powered by FIWARE”*.

 Both the Orion Context Broker and the IoT Agent rely on open source [MongoDB](https://www.mongodb.com/) technology to keep persistence of the information they hold.
 We will also be using the dummy IoT devices created in the [previous tutorial](https://github.com/Fiware/tutorials.IoT-Sensors/). **Keyrock** uses its own [MySQL](https://www.mysql.com/) database.